Brazing Meaning/Explained

 When Should Brazing Be used?

 Brazing is typically being used on materials that are less likely to burn through or warp any thin sections.
 Brazing is used whenever two or more metals need to be joined.
 Brazing is useful for joining metals that aren’t the same.
 Usually brazing is used for joining metals that are not the same, at a relatively low temperature.
-Brazing forms powerful bonds without disrupting the original proper
+Brazing is also useful when a strong, leak-proof joint is required.
+Because the filler metal used in brazing has a lower melting point than the parts being joined, it can flow into tight spaces and create a strong, permanent bond.

 Brazing Process